MagnusPoppe/CSP-Best-First-Search/README.md

 1. Solve the rush hour problem with best-first search.
 2. Solve the nonogram problem with constraint-satisfation-problem + best-first-search.

+The following is the reports written for the assignment.
+I've only written about what was needed, since there was a restriction on number of pages per report.

+The reports are written in Norwegian.

 ## Modul 1: A* og “Rush Hour”